edge-cloud/www.edge-cloud.net/_posts/2015-01-13-cisco-wlc-with-cloudtrax-captive-portal.md

 ### Public SSID settings tab

-You don&#8217;t actually want to use the Open-Mesh device to provide any wireless capabilities.
+You don't actually want to use the Open-Mesh device to provide any wireless capabilities.
 This should all be handled by the Cisco WLC-based network.
 Unfortunately it is not possible to turn off the wireless capabilities on an Open-Mesh device completely.
 Instead we will need to make some configuration changes to make the wireless network on the Open-Mesh device as inaccessible as possible.
 First, choose an SSID that _does not_ correspond to the SSID that is configured in the Cisco WLC for the public accessible network and also hide this SSID (See Figure 5).
-Bottom-line: You don&#8217;t want clients to connect to the Open-Mesh device, but to the Cisco WLC network.
+Bottom-line: You don't want clients to connect to the Open-Mesh device, but to the Cisco WLC network.